How to Evaluate MCAT Tutoring Programs

 Reality

-Offering a few free tutoring hours to students who fail to increase their scores
+Offer a few free tutoring hours

-Furthermore, multiple companies have been sued for this practice and have been forced to make their terms and conditions more visible.
+Multiple companies have been sued for this practice and have been forced to make their terms and conditions more visible.

-3. High Minimum Hour Commitments
+3. Minimum Hours

 Marketing